Niema-Lab/Viral-Phylogenetics-Activity/README.md

   1. Make sure that the "Use Generalized Time Reversible (GTR) Model" and "Gamma Likelihoods" boxes are checked
 7. Check the "Perform Tree Rooting and Dating" box
   1. For "Input Date File", select the `_dates.txt` file from the dataset that you selected
+  2. If you're using the [SARS-CoV-2](datasets/SARS-CoV-2) dataset, for "Outgroup File", select the [`sarscov2_outgroup.txt`](datasets/SARS-CoV-2/sarscov2_outgroup.txt) file and check "Remove Outgroups"
-  2. Make sure that the "Infer Root" box is checked
+  3. Make sure that the "Infer Root" box is checked
-  3. Keep all the other tree rooting/dating parameters as their default values
+  4. Keep all the other tree rooting/dating parameters as their default values
 8. Click the blue "Run ViralWasm-Epi" button at the bottom
 9. While the analysis is running, you will see the log messages get printed in the textbox to the right of the options
 10. When the analysis finishes running, click the blue "Download Alignment", "Download Phylogenetic Tree", and "Download LSD2 Results" to download the output files